Bombardier CEO says business jets still in high demand, but stock price descends

 No orders have been cancelled, he added.

-Nonetheless, Bombardier's share price tumbled about 10 per cent to $60.80 in late-afternoon trading on the Toronto Stock Exchange.
+Nonetheless, Bombardier's share price tumbled more than eight per cent to close at $61.79 on the Toronto Stock Exchange.

 The company turned up a net loss of $35 million, due in part to "professional fees" related to the sale of Bombardier’s rail business in January 2021, the company stated.